Rainymood/rainymood.github.io/_pages/about.md

 - SQL
   - [Three tips for writing better SQL]({% post_url 2022-05-10-show-your-work-sql %})
   - [AWS Athena Cookbook]({% post_url 2022-06-07-aws-athena-cookbook %})
-  - How to review SQL code
 - Docker
   - [Docker optimization trick: install your dependencies first and your code second]({% post_url 2022-03-17-docker-optimisation %})
 - AWS
   - [Our Amazon Sagemaker Processing job setup]({% post_url 2021-12-06-our-sagemaker-processing-jobs-setup %})
 - Testing
   - [Refactoring code so that it becomes easier to test]({% post_url 2022-05-27-refactoring-using-tdd %})
-  - What are tests and why do we need tests
-  - How to get started writing tests if you have no idea where to start
 - Time management, procrastination, and motivation
   - [The Maker vs Manager Problem]({% post_url 2019-07-26-makers-vs-manager %})
   - [There can only be two reasons why you are procrastinating]({% post_url 2020-11-21-motivation %})